ovdojoey/cartmine/README.md

         "tshirt": {
             "amount": 400,
             "name": "T-shirt",
-            "selector": "#cm_tshirt_1" // Points to an HTML with specified ID },
+            "selector": "#cm_tshirt_1" // Points to an DOM node with the specified ID },
         "sweatshirt": {
             "amount": 400,